USS George Eastman: Supporting atomic testing in the Pacific

 Following extensive conversion, YAG-39 was placed in service at San Francisco, California, on 20 October 1953.
 Assigned to Joint Task Force 7, she steamed to Eniwetok, Marshall Islands, where from March through May 1954 she participated in atomic tests at the Pacific Proving Grounds.
-During "Operation Castle", a nuclear underwater test, she gathered fallout data and carried out experimental ship protection studies.
+During "Operation Castle", a nuclear test series, she gathered fallout data and carried out experimental ship protection studies.
 After returning to San Francisco, California, she was placed out of service from June until February 1955.

 In May, YAG-39 again served with Joint Task Force 7 during "Operation Wigwam", the deep underwater nuclear test carried out in the Eastern Pacific.
 During the next 10 months she operated between the West Coast and Hawaii, and conducted various experimental tests before returning to Eniwetok on 8 April 1956 to participate in additional nuclear tests.
-From 21 May to 23 July she took part in four nuclear-proving tests and gathered scientific data to advance knowledge of the atom and the effects of nuclear fission.
+From 21 May to 23 July she took part in four nuclear-proving tests during Operation Redwing and gathered scientific data to advance knowledge of the atom and the effects of nuclear fission.